pcdavies/kubernetes-tutorial/README.md

 - When prompted, click on **Restart Now**

 - When prompted with **Please remove the installation medium, then press ENTER:**, press the **Enter Key** in the image.
-Note: you can generally just press enter, as VBox will have automatically removed the ubuntu ISO during the installation process.
+Note: you can generally just press enter, as VBox will have automatically remove the ubuntu ISO during the installation process.
 If not, you can remove it using the **Settings**

 - Once the Image has started, **Right Click** on the desktop and Open a **Terminal Window**